68cm Rayon Furoshiki - Kyoto 4 Patterns

 Shipping Methods (World)

-【Now because of COVID-19, we can only use FedEx express or DHL express to ship, so the postage usually means express postage.
+【Now because of COVID-19, we can only use FedEx express or DHL express to ship some countries, so the postage usually means express postage.
 Please note your phone number when you order.
 Thanks. 】

 We use Japan Post & FedEx & DHL.

 Almost items are shipped by standard airmail with tracking service and insurance (ePacket).

 Expensive or big items are shipped by express airmail (EMS).

 - Japan: Above $50.00

 - Asia: Above $100.00

 The time I need to prepare an order for shipping varies.

 If you want customize, maybe it will take more time.